-I create initial discussion prompts and monitor activity on the discussion forums.
+I create initial discussion prompts and monitor activity on the discussion forums throughout the term.
 I am a regular and enthusiastic reader of your contributions.
-I may comment occasionally and offer suggestions or corrections, but it is primarily a peer-to-peer space.
+I may comment occasionally and offer praise, suggestions, or corrections, but it is primarily a peer-to-peer space.